noura2tarek/Movie_App/README.md

   Screen.
 - Shows Movies Recommendations list in Movie Details Screen.
 - Flexible Scrolling using Custom Scroll View.
-- Enhance user experience by adding animations and shimmer loading in the UI design.
+- Enhance user experience by adding animations and shimmer effect in the UI design.

 ------------------------------------
 # State Management